ihatesea69/Innovation_Lab/content/5-Remove the Solution/_index.md

 +++
 title = "Remove the Solution"
-date = 2025
+date = 2020
 weight = 5
 chapter = false
 pre = "<b>5. </b>"
 +++

-### Complete Removal Guide for Innovation Sandbox on AWS
+### Clean up when you're done

-If you have deployed Innovation Sandbox on AWS in a testing environment and need to completely remove it, follow the steps below.
-Estimated time: about 15 minutes.
+If you've finished testing and want to clean everything up, follow these steps.
+It should take about 15 minutes.

-#### 1. Delete First Two CloudFormation Stacks (On Hub Account)
+#### 1. Delete the first two stacks (in the hub account)

-Log in to hub account and ensure you are in the correct home Region.
+Log into the hub account, make sure you're in the right home Region.

-Open AWS CloudFormation console.
+Open the AWS CloudFormation console.

-Choose compute stack (example: isb-compute), click Delete.
+Select the compute stack (e.g., isb-compute), click Delete.

-Wait for deletion process to complete.
+Wait for it to finish deleting.

-Continue to choose data stack (example: isb-data), click Delete.
+Next, select the data stack (e.g., isb-data), click Delete.

-Wait for deletion process to complete.
+Wait for it to finish deleting.

-#### 2. Delete IAM Identity Center Application Configuration (On Organization Management Account)
+#### 2. Delete the IAM Identity Center App configuration (in the management account)

-Log in to organization management account and ensure you are in the correct home Region.
+Log into the management account, make sure you're in the right home Region.

-Open IAM Identity Center console.
+Open the IAM Identity Center console.

-In navigation bar, choose Applications.
+In the navigation bar, select Applications.

-Switch to Customer managed tab.
+Switch to the Customer managed tab.

-Choose Innovation Sandbox on AWS application.
+Select the Innovation Sandbox on AWS app.

 Go to Actions > Remove.

-Confirm by entering application name to complete deletion.
+Confirm by entering the app name to complete.

-#### 3. Delete Remaining CloudFormation Stacks (On Organization Management Account)
+#### 3. Delete the remaining two stacks (in the management account)

-Open AWS CloudFormation console.
+Open the AWS CloudFormation console.

-Choose IDC stack (example: isb-idc), click Delete.
+Select the IDC stack (e.g., isb-idc), click Delete.

-Wait for deletion process to complete.
+Wait for it to finish deleting.

-Choose AccountPool stack (example: isb-accountpool), click Delete.
+Select the AccountPool stack (e.g., isb-accountpool), click Delete.

-Wait for deletion process to complete.
+Wait for it to finish deleting.

-#### 4. Close AWS Sandbox Accounts (Optional)
+#### 4. Close the AWS Sandbox accounts (optional)

-Note: Before closing AWS accounts, carefully read the process, prerequisites and impacts of account closure in the AWS account management guidance documentation.
+Note: Before closing an AWS account, carefully read the instructions and impacts of closing an account in the AWS documentation.

-Open AWS Organizations console in organization management account.
+Open the AWS Organizations console in the management account.

-Access organizational unit for Innovation Sandbox on AWS.
+Access the Innovation Sandbox on AWS organizational unit.

-Open each sub-organizational unit to find sandbox accounts.
+Open each sub-organizational unit to find the sandbox accounts.

-For each account to close:
+For each account you want to close:

-Choose the account.
+Select the account.

 Go to Actions > Close.

-Confirm by entering AWS account ID.
+Confirm by entering the AWS account ID.

-#### Complete!
+#### Done!

-You have completed the complete removal of the Innovation Sandbox on AWS solution from your testing environment.
+You've now cleaned up the entire Innovation Sandbox on AWS from your test environment.